tayxuenye/NutriFit/README.md

 ## ✨ Features

+- **AI Chatbot Assistant**: Chat naturally to create meal plans, design workouts, and get nutrition advice
 - **Personalized Meal Plans**: Generate weekly meal plans based on your dietary preferences, allergies, and pantry items
 - **Custom Workout Routines**: Get weekly workout plans tailored to your fitness goals and available equipment
+- **Conversational Modifications**: Ask the chatbot to change meals or workouts through natural language
 - **Semantic Recipe/Workout Search**: Find recipes and workouts using natural language queries with AI-powered matching
 - **Auto-Generated Shopping Lists**: Automatically generate and update shopping lists from meal plans, organized by week
 - **Progress Tracking**: Track weight, calories, workouts, and more over time
+- **Nutrition & Fitness Q&A**: Ask questions and get personalized answers from the AI assistant
 - **100% Offline**: Works completely offline using local AI models—no cloud or API keys required
 - **Mobile-First Web Interface**: Beautiful, responsive UI optimized for mobile devices
 - **Week-Based Planning**: Navigate between weeks to view and generate plans for any time period